AMyrvang/Andrea_Masterthesis_Code/README.md

 - Some of the filepaths might need to be updated to get all the code parts to run.

 ### To Run code for a new flight
-Import the github repository into betzy to connect the LES files.